 b.
 Subscribers have the right to unsubscribe at will.

 c.
-Only subscribers to the list, or a person who has been authorised by the Director, Information Technology, can send emails via the list.
+Only subscribers to the list, or a person who has been authorised by the Chief Information Officer, can send emails via the list.
 This does not prevent a person asking a subscriber to the list to send an email on their behalf, however, the subscriber is responsible for ensuring that any such email complies with this policy.

 d.
-The List Owner must provide a list of the subscribers to the Director, Information Technology when requested to do so unless this would reveal sensitive personal information (as defined in the Privacy and Personal Information Protection Act, 1998) about a subscriber.
+The List Owner must provide a list of the subscribers to the Chief Information Officer when requested to do so unless this would reveal sensitive personal information (as defined in the Privacy and Personal Information Protection Act, 1998) about a subscriber.

 e.
 List Owners must remove a subscriber from the list where the subscriber has used the list in a manner contrary to law or the University's policies.

 f.
 List owners must create a meaningful list title.

 (36) All University Email Lists are subject to the following:

 a.
 The content of emails sent using the University Email Lists must relate to the business of the University or further the vision, mission or goals of the university.

 b.
 Staff must not provide external organisations with copies of University Email Lists.

 c.
 The transmission of unsolicited email should only occur where the recipient can be identified as having a high probability of having a particular interest in the subject matter.
 If a recipient indicates that they do not wish to receive further messages on a topic, or from an individual or group, no further messages should be sent unless the message is sent as part of a General Mailing List.

 (37) This Part deals with circumstances under which access may be provided to the contents of a University email account assigned to another user.
 While it is highly unlikely that a student may need to access the email records of another user, the same procedures will apply, if a genuine need can be established.